axelkennedal/SoundLoader/README.md

 # SoundLoader
-An application for downloading music.
+An application for downloading music from Youtube.

-Might look something like this in the future.
+It's minimal and super simple and fast to use.

+Screenshot:
 ![UI Sketch](Screenshot.png?raw=true)

+*Features*
+* Download any Youtube video as high quality mp3 audio
+* Download multiple tracks at the same time